 12 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.

-Good works and living a good life will not do, according to Isaiah 64:6.
-No other religion will prevent us from going to hell, according to Acts 4:12.
-Nothing else will do.
-So the fact is that if you reject Jesus you also reject salvation.
-That means you have a one-way ticket to hell.
+Good works and living a good life are not enough.
+No other religion can save us from hell.
+Nothing else will suffice.
+The fact remains: if you reject Jesus, you also reject salvation.
+This leaves you with a one-way ticket to hell.

 What happens to people who never hear of Jesus?

-But here is the issue with it: Jesus is the same God we see in the Old Testament and you don’t have to know the Bible to know God.
-This is something we see in the case of Abraham who was called the “friend of God” long before the Bible was written.
-All humans have been given the chance to seek AND FIND God or deny Him.
+Here’s the issue: Jesus is the same God revealed in the Old Testament, and you don’t have to know the Bible to know God.
+Take Abraham, for example.
+He was called the “friend of God” long before the Bible was written.
+Every human that has ever lived has been given the chance to seek and find God—or to deny Him.

 2 Peter 3:5-7